Random Terrain

 E.T.
 (Atari)

 The interplanetary telephone pieces and zones are in different places every time you start a new game.
 Controlled Randomness gives E.T. replayability, and that means the game will be fun no matter how many times you play it.
 It's always fresh.
 And unlike Adventure and Superman, there is no flicker.
-In case you don't already know, I have a small section that is devoted to this game.
+In case you don't already know, I have a 5 page section that is devoted to this game.
 I attempt to explain why E.T. is better than most people say.

 Fantastic Voyage (20th Century Fox)